 Why Prolonged Sitting Could Make Your Butt Flatter: Doctor Explains

 It’s evident that most people sit down for the majority of the day in today’s society.
-With office and home-based work environments at an all-time high, a question that regularly appears online is “does sitting make your butt flatter?”.
+With office and home-based work environments at an all-time high, a question that regularly appears online is why prolonged sitting could make your butt flatter?
 Needless to say, you’ll undoubtedly be surprised by the answer.

 Although many people believe that the force of sitting on a chair flattens your buttocks, it doesn’t.
 The reason you may be losing butt shape is because of your hip flexors tightening up.
 If these tighten up, your gluteus maximums (your buttocks) will encounter movement difficulties making them grow weaker and less toned.